arnuhu08/REVa/README.md

 cd Per-input resilient analyzer
 1. first train the preferred model architecture using train.py.
 E.g. AllConvNet: python train.py -m allconv
 2. assign misclassification score to each data instance for a given model architecture by running localRobustnessAnalysis.py.
 E.g. AllConvNet: python localRobustnessAnalysis.py -r <path/to/modelcheckpoint>
 # INfolder
+cd CIFAR
+1. This folder contains the scripts for reproducing the results for REVa enhanced models on CIFAR datasets.
+2. To generate the adversarial dataset for training REVa enhanced models run the notebook AdversarialDatasetGeneration.ipynb in the adversarial-attacks-pytorch folder
+# INfolder
 cd IN100
 1. This folder contains the scripts for reproducing the results for REVa, Augmix and the standard method.